jhdavids8/ransack-abbreviator/README.md

 The abbreviator should cause absolutely no problems if you decide to not use abbreviations.
 It only kicks in when an abbreviation is detected in the params.
 That said, here's how to use it:

 #### Define Abbreviations
-First, define some abbreviations for columns and associations that can be queried in your search form.
-You can create a ransack_abbreviator.yml file in your config directory in a structure like this:
+First, define some abbreviations for columns and associations.
+One way to do that is to create a ransack_abbreviator.yml file in your config directory in a structure like this:

     ransack_abbreviations:
       columns: